bullhh/arceos/doc/platform_dyn.md

 # Platform Dynamic

-This platform is a dynamic platform, which means that the platform can be changed at runtime.
+This platform is a dynamic platform, which means that the platform can parse configuration dynamically during booting.

 support platform:
     - aarch64 (fdt)